Choosing a Bariatric Surgery Procedure

 a nutritional program.
 For example, if you drink a lot of high-calorie liquids, the

-band is tight.
+if the band is tight.
 The band sometimes slips out of position and can cause an obstruction

 of the stomach.
 Some bands have to be removed because of this.
 Sometimes there can